A separation theorem for entire transcendental maps: Local Counting. Proof of the Main Theorem

 \section{Local Counting.
 Proof of the Main Theorem}

 If there exists only one basic region, the Main Theorem reduces to Corollary \ref{onlyoneregion}.
 So from now on we assume that there are at least two basic regions.

-Let us consider a basic region $V$ and show that it contains exactly one interior fixed point or a virtual fixed point.
+Let us consider a basic region $V$ and show that it contains exactly one interior fixed point or, instead, exactly one virtual fixed point.
 For the purpose of the proof in this section, we redefine $V$ to contain also the fixed rays landing alone (at repelling or parabolic fixed points) that were part of $\partial V$.
 In other words, $\partial V$ now consists exclusively of ray pairs.
-Without loss of generality, since there are at least two basic regions, we can also assume that $\delta\cap V=\emptyset$ {(see Lemma~\ref{Existence of delta}, Lemma~\ref{Crossing tracts} and Claim \ref{wearesaved})}.
-In fact, redefining $\delta$ and/or $D$ will redefine fundamental domains, but not fixed rays nor $V$ itself.

 Because of the presence of fixed rays and fixed points in $\partial V$, the counting is more involved than it was in the last section.
 Notice however that the only fixed points in $\partial V$ are landing points of fixed rays, which by the Snail lemma \cite[Lemma 16.2]{Mi} must be repelling or parabolic.